OSI-Concerns/election-results-2025/petition.md

-Normally, as in prior years, as with other organizations, and as stated during candidate orientation, signing of the Board Agreement would happen only with the election winners as part of getting seated as new Directors.
+Normally, as in prior years, as with other organizations, and as stated during candidate orientation, signing of the Board Agreement would happen only with the election winners as part of getting seated as new directors.
 Kuhn and Fontana say that they brought up their concerns about the Agreement during candidate orientation and came away with the understanding that they would be able to discuss how to resolve the issue later if they won the election.